 It was REFRESHING!

-Finally, I have met people who did NOT feed me fear and who did not make me hesitate, instead: they encouraged me to embrace fear, to be different, to be released from the concept of ‘security’, and to take the leap!
+Finally, I met people who did NOT feed me fear and who did not make me hesitate, instead: they encouraged me to embrace fear, to be different, to be released from the old concept of financial security, and to take the leap!

-This was also the time that I met one of my closest friends, who was already a digital nomad himself.
-To add some more ‘pizzazz’ to our story, it was actually because of this friend that the nomadic chapter of my life was finally ushered into motion.
-It was a funny moment though… but all the same, unique (at least for me).
+This was also the period when I met one of my closest friends today.
+He was already a digital nomad himself when we met and it was actually thanks to him that the nomadic chapter of my life was finally ushered into motion.
+The moment that triggered this change was a bit of a funny occurrence… but all the same, unique.

-One day, we had an earnest conversation and he asked me how I truly felt about my job.
+You see, one day, we had an earnest conversation and he asked me how I truly felt about how my life and my job.
 For the first time in months, I couldn’t keep a straight face.

 It seemed like every emotion that I was keeping inside of me finally leaked through and it hit me that: